Tom Philpott

-Personal life
+Early life and education

 Philpott was born on January 21, 1942, in Chicago, Illinois, and was of Irish ancestry.
 His maternal grandfather had come to the United States to join his brother and sister in the city.
 His maternal grandmother descended from peasants escaping the Great Famine of Ireland, as did his paternal side.
 Philpott's father was an accounting clerk who died a year after he was born, while his mother was an executive secretary for the Rock Island Railroad.
 Philpott spent most of his early years with his grandparents on the South Side of Chicago.
 Philpott described his grandfather as complex but inarticulate, though he emphasized the importance of an education, while he described his grandmother as "the nicest human being [he had] ever known."

 Philpott first attended Loyola University Chicago in 1959, majoring in English.
 While attending Loyola, he organized a protest against a segregated swimming pool.
 The protest would come to an end due to the owners of the swimming pool being benefactors to the university.
 Philpott would graduate from Loyola in 1963 with a degree in history.

 He would later enroll in a doctorate program at the University of Chicago.
 During this time, he worked as a bus driver and at a local newsstand.
 In 1969, Philpott accepted an instructorship from the University of Texas.